Table of Contents

 Sandro – Sandro brings a little bit of Morocco and North Africa to the trendy neighborhood of Kallio, about one kilometer north from the city center.
 It’s worth the easy tram ride to this hipster district and nothing beats a delicious dinner after a relaxing/invigorating sauna experience at nearby Kotiharjun.
 Check out Sandro’s Vegan & Veggie Garden Brunch on Saturday.

 Market Square – Head to the Market Square farmer’s market for traditional souvenirs and delicious food and snacks like pan-fried vendance (fish).

 Hotel Lilla Robert – Helsinki’s newest design hotel is an outstanding choice.
 I love the style here, both in the room decor and the lobby.
 The front desk staff is also great with recommendations for eating, drinking, and sightseeing.
-Breakfast in their adjoining restaurant is also top notch.
+Breakfast in their adjoining restaurant is also top-notch.
 Lilla Roberts is everything you’d expect from the fine people who brought you Hotel Haven and Hotel Fabian.
 Centrally located in the design district, close to museums, restaurants, and bars.
-Excellent option for business or a weekend urban getaway.
+An excellent option for business or a weekend urban getaway.

 Hotel Haven – Beautiful, small, independent luxury hotel situated in a central Helsinki neighborhood.
 Incredibly nice rooms have a harbor view.
-Staff is sincerely welcoming and helpful.
-Only drawback I can think of is they don’t have a sauna.
+The staff is sincerely welcoming and helpful.
+The only drawback I can think of is they don’t have a sauna.
 But still five stars all the way.